microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### Version

-The `Version` assertion method checks the field value is a valid semantic version.
+The `Version` assertion method checks the field value is a valid stable semantic version.
 A constraint can optionally be provided to require the semantic version to be within a range.
+By default, only stable versions are accepted unless pre-releases are included.

 The following parameters are accepted:

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
   This is a case insensitive compare.
 - `constraint` (optional) - A version constraint, see below for details of version constrain format.
-- `includePrerelease` (optional) - Determines if prerelease versions are included.
+- `includePrerelease` (optional) - Determines if pre-release versions are included.
   Unless specified this defaults to `$False`.

 The following are supported constraints: